jimken123/jimken123.github.io/README.md

 ## Build your own version of this page on GitHub Pages

 GitHub makes it easy to create personal websites.
-Follow this link - [GitHub Pages](https://pages.github.com/) to know how or follow the steps below.
+Go to [GitHub Pages](https://pages.github.com/) to know how or follow the steps below.

 If you already have a GitHub profile (obviously):